kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 - [Ellis' Print-Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/) - A guide for tuning your 3D printer to *perfection*.
 - [Jontek2's Print_Start Guide](https://github.com/jontek2/A-better-print_start-macro) - A fantastic `Print_Start` guide for Voron printers.
-- [Takuya's Tools](http://tools.takuya.wtf/index.html) A collection of handy tools for any Klipper user.
+- [Takuya's Tools](http://tools.takuya.wtf/index.html) - A collection of handy tools for any Klipper user.
+- [Modbot's KAMP Guide](https://youtu.be/HydfV8h4p60?si=lfchHDgQ9tXtWSfG) - A great guide on how to setup KAMP.

 ---